About Whitefish, MT

 0.3 miles from The WAVE Aquatic and Fitness Center (right around the block from the hotel)

-1 mile from Downtown Whitefish, including a variety of restaurants, rooftop bars, shopping, equipment rental, art and more!
+0.5 miles from Downtown Whitefish, including a variety of restaurants, rooftop bars, shopping, equipment rental, art and more!

 1 mile from O’Shaughnessy Cultural Arts Center